 Dr. Palmer did not consider the race of the candidate in his analysis or the levels of support received by candidates of different races.
 Ex.
 12 at 162:5-16; 163:1-7.
-And despite that framework being well-established in the Fifth Circuit, Palmer did not do that analysis in this case because he believes that it is not necessary to identify racially polarized voting.
+He did not do that analysis because he considered it unnecessary, despite the Fifth Circuit's binding precedent.
 Id. at 163:8-10.

-But, again, Dr. Palmer analyzed just five statewide elections in Texas over three election cycles.
 In Lopez v.
 Abbott, Dr. Alford did a similar analysis for each of the 34 statewide judicial elections from 2002 through 2016 in which there was both a Republican and Democratic candidate.
 Ex.
 11 at 12-13.
 Dr. Alford's results are stark.
 The Hispanic Democratic candidates for statewide judicial office received on average more support from white voters than white Democratic candidates.
 Id.
 And the same is true for Republicans.
 Id.
 Hispanic Republican candidates for statewide judicial office received a higher percentage of votes from white voters as compared to white Republican candidates.
 Id.
 As Judge Ramos found, "whether running as Democrats or Republicans, Hispanic candidates for high judicial office have tended to slightly outperform non-Hispanic candidates with non-Hispanic voters."
 Lopez, 339 F. Supp.
 3d at 613.